My Levels Health Review

 The Levels program consists of two main parts: a continuous glucose monitor (CGM), and the Levels software.
 They also maintain an extensive blog with lots of great information.

-The Levels software, pulls the raw data that is collected by the Abbott app and presents it in a much nicer format.
-It also integrates with other fitness apps/wearables so that you can see your data on a timeline that incorporates all of the things that you do.
+The Levels software pulls the raw data that is collected by the Abbott app.
+It then presents it in a much nicer format.
+It also integrates with other fitness apps/wearables.
+This allows you to see your data on a timeline that incorporates all of the things that you do.
 The Levels software killer feature though is the Zone comparison capability that allows you to conduct your own experiments.
 The ability to compare Zones is the basis for a beta feature that allows you to participate in ‘challenges’ by changing a single variable in the Zone.

 Does it work?

 Like most wearables, the value in Levels isn’t really in monitoring absolute values of your data points.
 It’s in comparing the relative values specific to you over time.
 After installing a new CGM, the relative values were accurate for the 2 week lifetime of the device after a few hour adaptation period.
 At this point, you could consistently see what foods/activities radically raise and lower you blood glucose.

 Monitoring your relative values isn’t really necessary though as Levels makes this easy with the concept of a Metabolic Score.
 This is your rating for how well you did each day.
 This is where the real joy of using Levels starts to set in.
 I found myself constantly experimenting with items from my usual routine to find out what improved the Metabolic Score and what made it worse.

 Initially, I started looking for validation for the things that I was already doing with the expectation of improving my metabolic flexibility.
 I pretty much got universal confirmation on all of these practices.
 At least for me, they work at minimizing long blood glucose spikes.
 Some of these things include: using cinnamon and/or apple cider vinegar or doing some resistance training before meals, taking walks after meals, eating protein before carbs during meals.